 - Are having difficulty keeping their blood thin enough

-- Have high risk occupations, have lifestyles which would make taking blood thinners risky
+- Have high-risk occupations, have lifestyles that would make taking blood thinners risky

 - Need multiple blood thinners due to heart artery disease, increasing their bleeding risk significantly